-The first year courses in the Schools of Electrical Engineering and Surveying differ from the courses offered by the Schools of Civil Engineering and Mechanical and Industrial Engineering.
-However, notwithstanding the fact that the courses are not identical, sympathetic consideration will be given to requests by students who have completed first year to transfer to an allied course without loss of standing.
+The first year courses in the Schools of the Faculty differ.
+However, sympathetic consideration will be given to requests by students who have completed first year to transfer to an allied course.
 When such transfer is desired an application must be made with the Registrar.